Get,

 • If you are on blood thinners, you should inform your proctologist before going for the procedure, your proctologist will ask you to do the necessary modifications.2

-Rubber band ligation does not require any anaesthesia or any injections for bowel clearance.
-This procedure does not need hospitalisation and is usually carried out in a single session and hardly takes 10-30 minutes; although in cases of recurrent haemorrhoids, additional sessions may be needed.3,4
+Rubber band ligation does not require any anesthesia or any injections for bowel clearance.
+This procedure does not need hospitalization and is usually carried out in a single session and hardly takes 10-30 minutes; although in cases of recurrent hemorrhoids, additional sessions may be needed.3,4

-Following are the common measures to do for symptomatic relief and avoiding the recurrence of the disease.
+Following are the common measures to take for symptomatic relief and to avoid the recurrence of the disease.

 • Exercise: Moderate aerobic exercises like brisk walking for 20-30 minutes a day may help improve bowel function and keep your bowel smooth.